Location: F. K. Norris Hall

 Other Policies: Students admitted to Charleston Southern University as Bridge students need to also be aware of the following restrictions and policies:

 - Students accepted as Bridge students must enroll in their required Bridge classes their first semester at the university and may not withdraw from their required Bridge courses.
-Exceptions to this policy may not be granted without express written permission of the Chair of the Bridge Program.
+Exceptions to this policy may not be granted without express written permission of the Director of The Bridge Program.

-- In order to continue as a student at CSU, the Bridge Program admitted student must pass all required Bridge classes within the first thirty (30) hours attempted (the Chair of the Bridge Program or the Director of Student Success may make exceptions to this rule based on class availability).
+- In order to continue as a student at CSU, the Bridge Program admitted student must pass all required Bridge classes within the first thirty (30) hours attempted.
+(The Director of the Bridge Program or the Director of Student Success may make exceptions to this rule based on class availability.)

-- All students accepted to the university as Bridge students may enroll in no more than 17 credit hours, including mandatory Bridge courses in each semester that they are enrolled in the Bridge Program.
+- Intended Music majors accepted to the University as Bridge students may enroll in no more than 17 credit hours, including mandatory Bridge courses and necessary music courses, in each semester that they are enrolled in the Bridge Program.

 - All Bridge students are assigned a Bridge advisor and must meet with that advisor THREE times during the semester.